-Dulcie Evonne September, the second eldest daughter of Jakobus and Susan September was born in 1935 and grew up in Gleemoor, a section of Athlone (a suburb in Cape Town).
+Dulcie Evonne September, the second eldest daughter of Jakobus and Susan September was born on the 20th August 1935 in Royal rd, Maitland and grew up on the Klipfontein Mission Station (up to Std 4) and then moved to live with family in Gleemoor, a section of Athlone (a suburb in Cape Town).
 It was here that she developed her social conscience and political commitment to the struggle for national liberation, democracy and social justice.

 September began her primary schooling at Klipfontein Methodist Mission, near Cape Town’s International Airport.
 Later, among the first group of pupils to attend Athlone High School, her political consciousness was raised by a number of her teachers who were active in civic and political organisations.
 Halfway through Standard Eight (Grade Ten), her father decided to put an end to her formal schooling.
 However, September persevered and attended evening classes, and at the end of 1952 passed her Standard Eight exams.

 In 1954, she enrolled at the Wesley Training School in Salt River to pursue a career in teaching.
 She switched over to Battswood Training College where she completed her Teacher’s Diploma in 1955.
 September began her teaching career, first at City Mission School in Maitland, then at Bridgetown East Primary School in Athlone in 1956- armed with a dream to inspire children to succeed in life.